-The word Elohim is always found in the plural form and is often called a uni-plural noun.
+The word elohim is always found in the plural form and is often called a uni-plural noun.
 A uni-plural noun is a word that appears in the plural form but is used for singular and plural subjects alike.
 “Deer” and “fish” are examples of uni-plural nouns in English.
-As with many Hebrew words, Elohim carries more than one definition.
+As with many Hebrew words, elohim carries more than one definition.
 When it is being used in a plural sense, it refers to “gods” or “men with authority.”
 When it is used in its singular sense, it can refer to “God,” or “a god,” or “a man with authority, such as a judge.”
-The Hebrew lexicon by Brown, Driver and Briggs is considered to be one of the best available and it has as its first usage for Elohim: “rulers, judges, either as divine representatives at sacred places or as reflecting divine majesty and power, divine ones, superhuman beings including God and angels, gods” (Francis Brown, The Brown-Driver-Briggs Hebrew and English Lexicon [Hendrickson Pub., Massachusetts, 1906], p.
+The Hebrew lexicon by Brown, Driver and Briggs is considered to be one of the best available and it has as its first usage for elohim: “rulers, judges, either as divine representatives at sacred places or as reflecting divine majesty and power, divine ones, superhuman beings including God and angels, gods” (Francis Brown, The Brown-Driver-Briggs Hebrew and English Lexicon, p.
 43).

-The great Hebrew scholar Gesenius is considered a foremost authority on the Hebrew language, and He wrote that Elohim occurred in a plural form for intensification and was related to the plural of majesty and used for amplification.
-Gesenius states, “That the language has entirely rejected the idea of numerical plurality in Elohim (whenever it denotes one God) is proved especially by its being almost invariably joined with a singular attribute” (E. Kautzsch, ed., Gesenius’ Hebrew Grammar [Clarendon Press, Oxford, 1910], p.
+The great Hebrew scholar Gesenius is considered a foremost authority on the Hebrew language, and He wrote that elohim occurred in a plural form for intensification and was related to the plural of majesty and used for amplification.
+Gesenius states, “That the language has entirely rejected the idea of numerical plurality in elohim (whenever it denotes one God) is proved especially by its being almost invariably joined with a singular attribute” (E. Kautzsch, ed., Gesenius’ Hebrew Grammar, p.
 399).

-For more information, see Graeser, Lynn, and Schoenheit, One God and One Lord: Reconsidering the Cornerstone of the Christian Faith, 4th ed.
-(Indianapolis: Spirit and Truth International, 2010), pp. 412-14.
+[For more on the grammatical plural being used of God and other people, see commentary on 1 Kings 1:43.
+For more information on elohim, see Graeser, Lynn, and Schoenheit, One God and One Lord: Reconsidering the Cornerstone of the Christian Faith, 4th ed.
+(Indianapolis: Spirit and Truth International, 2010), pp. 412-14.]

 “God created the heavens and the earth.”
 Although there are scholars who translate Genesis 1:1 as saying something to the effect that “God began creating the heavens and the earth,” there is more circumstantial evidence from the nature of God that He would have created everything perfect in the beginning—He certainly has the power to do that.
 Then, due to the war between God and Satan, the earth became without form and void (see commentary on Gen. 1:2).